-This is a review of season 1 only.
 Minor spoilers ahead.
 I Love Dick is an Amazon Original.

-The storyline is this.
 Aspiring filmmaker Chris (Kathryn Hahn) and her husband Sylvere (Griffin Dunne), a Holocaust scholar, arrive in Marfa, Texas.
 Chris expects to leave Sylvere there to work on his Guggenheim Fellowship with the art critic Dick (Kevin Bacon).
 Chris will head off to Italy to show her latest short film.

 Their marriage is stale.
 They no longer have sex.
 She’s desperate to have a career of her own.
 As a woman, she’s never been heard or respected as an artist.
 Chris receives word that the showing of her film is scrapped.
 She’s stuck in Marfa.

 Dick enters the scene on a horse.
 He’s tall, lanky, clad in cowboy boots, jeans, and a cowboy hat.
 Dick is an image, a mirage, an icon of American longing.
 Seeing him electrifies both Chris and her disheveled scholar of a husband.

 Chris begins writing what she describes as a short story in the form of letters to Dick.
 I love the contrast between the hard, flat intonation Kathryn Hahn gives the letters in voice over as she writes them and the way other characters who read them aloud imbue the words with emotion.
 When read with emotion, you can hear the brilliance in the writing: it’s vivid, alive and expressive.